Grand Rapids Medical Mile: Lemmen-Holton Cancer Pavilion

-The Lemmen-Holton Cancer Pavilion was developed to bring all cancer research and patient service delivery in the Spectrum Health System under one roof.
-The land for the project was purchased in 2002 with a donation from Fred and Lena Meijer.
+The Lemmen-Holton Cancer Pavilion was developed to bring all cancer research and patient service delivery of the West Michigan operations of Corewell Health under one roof.
+The land for the project was purchased in 2002 with a donation from Frederik and Lena Meijer.
 The $78 million facility opened on June 30, 2008.
 It is located across the street from Butterworth Hospital on Michigan Street and is connected to it by a tunnel.
 Since the location is also near the VAI, the hospital has a high rate of cancer patients on clinical trials: eight percent compared to the national rate of three percent.
 The Pavilion is named after two employees that worked for Meijer and advanced their way to the top of the company.